MathewMorrow/STM32-SD-Logging-DMA/README.md

 The goal was to validate the SDIO+DMA peripherals and custom FATFS firmware for non-blocking writes of +256 BYTES every 313 micro-seconds (3.2kHz PID loops)

-Using the built in bench-test function I was able to achieve up to 2.5MBps writes speeds using a cheap microSDHC class-6 card.
+Using the built in "blackboxSDBenchmark()" function I was able to achieve up to 2.5MBps writes speeds using a cheap microSDHC class-6 card.

 ![SDIO_Dev_Board_ISOMET](https://github.com/MathewMorrow/STM32-SD-Logging-DMA/assets/50677844/8266ebc9-88af-463e-90df-691020a96654)